St George Wharf: Construction

 St George Wharf Tower is a residential skyscraper.
 It is 181 m tall with 49 storeys.
 It is cited as the tallest residential building in the United Kingdom, however there are 10 apartments within The Shard, which is taller.
-Two residential towers currently under construction in London, Newfoundland Quay and Landmark Pinnacle will be taller than the Tower when completed in 2020.
+By 2021, two fully residential towers in London had also exceeded St George Wharf Tower in height: Newfoundland Quay and Landmark Pinnacle.

 Helicopter crash

 At 07:57 GMT on 16 January 2013, a helicopter collided with a crane being used in the construction of the St George Wharf Tower.
 The helicopter crashed in nearby Wandsworth Road, killing the pilot.
 One person on the ground also died, and a number of others were injured.

 Carbuncle Cup

 In October 2006, St George Wharf was nominated and made the Building Design shortlist for the inaugural Carbuncle Cup, which was ultimately awarded to Drake Circus Shopping Centre in Plymouth.